AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

 1. Tailor your prompt with the **[!UICONTROL Text settings]** option:

     * **[!UICONTROL Communication strategy]**: Choose the most suitable communication style for your generated text.
-    * **[!UICONTROL Tone]**: The tone of your email should resonate with your audience.
+    * **[!UICONTROL Tone]**: The tone of your push notifications should resonate with your audience.
 Whether you want to sound informative, playful, or persuasive, the AI Assistant can adapt the message accordingly.

     ![](assets/push-genai-full-3.png){zoomable="yes"}